tacman/msgphp/docs/ddd/entities.md

 # Entities

-Domain entities are "[vanilla] PHP objects" owned by the user.
-To simplify its definition common _fields_ and _features_ are provided in the form of PHP [traits].
+Domain entities are "[vanilla] PHP objects".
+To simplify its model definition common _fields_ and _features_ are provided in the form of [traits].

 ## Entity Fields